 Although Ecuador's constitution specifies that gender equality is a right, the legal framework has proven insufficient.
 In 2022, the government launched the Violet Economy Law, an initiative that mandates that the government implement policies to develop conditions for economic gender equality in women's careers.
 Despite these and other laws, discrimination and a gender pay gap persist.
-In 2024, women's average income was only about 77% that of men's.
+In 2023, women's average income was only about 77% that of men's.
 Differences in profession, sector, and the tendency for women to work part-time to care for their children help explain part of this gap.

-mothers can share up to 75% of their maternity leave entitlement with the father.
+The Violet Economy Law has improved parental leave and other benefits.
+The government guarantees up to 12 weeks of paid maternity and 10 days paid paternity leave, with 75% of maternity pay covered by the Ecuadorian Social Security Institute (see Sustenance and Health) and 25% by the woman's employer.
+As of early 2023, mothers can share up to 75% of their maternity leave entitlement with the father.
 Parents may receive extra leave under certain conditions such as a premature birth or if the mother must undergo a caesarean section.
 Generally, social protection benefits do not apply to those in the informal sector, leaving many working Ecuadorians without paid parental leave.